 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Big Lake is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Big Lake is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Big Lake who work in office and administrative support (11.84%), sales jobs (9.72%), and management occupations (8.37%).
+Overall, Big Lake is a city of sales and office workers, professionals, and service providers.
+There are especially a lot of people living in Big Lake who work in sales jobs (14.60%), food service (8.39%), and office and administrative support (8.27%).

-The citizens of Big Lake are slightly better educated than the national average of 21.84% for all cities and towns, with 22.60% of adults in Big Lake having a bachelor's degree or advanced degree.
+The percentage of people in Big Lake who are college-educated is somewhat higher than the average US community of 21.84%: 27.66% of adults in Big Lake have at least a bachelor's degree.

-The per capita income in Big Lake in 2010 was $24,442, which is middle income relative to Minnesota and the nation.
-This equates to an annual income of $97,768 for a family of four.
+The per capita income in Big Lake in 2018 was $32,394, which is upper middle income relative to Minnesota and the nation.
+This equates to an annual income of $129,576 for a family of four.
 However, Big Lake contains both very wealthy and poor people as well.

 The most common language spoken in Big Lake is English.
-Other important languages spoken here include Spanish and German.
+Other important languages spoken here include Spanish and Italian.